allcentury/switch_gear_shoryuken-middleware/README.md

   b.client = Redis.new || SomeConnectionPool.checkout_redis_client
   b.worker = MyModule::MyWorker
   b.failure_limit = 2 # how many failures before we trip?
   b.reset_timeout = 10 # how long do we idle for?
-This value should likely NOT exceed your visability timeout b.logger = Rails.logger || Logger.new(STDOUT)
+This value should likely NOT exceed your visibility timeout b.logger = Rails.logger || Logger.new(STDOUT)
   b.circuit = ->(job_block) { job_block.call } # nothing to do here
 end